marinednadude/NOAA-PMEL-OME_Extraction_Protocol_Sterivex_Centrifuge/NOAA-PMEL-OME_Extraction_Protocol_Sterivex_Centrifuge.md

 Buffer AW1 from the DNeasy Blood & Tissue Kit contains guanidine hydrochloride and is classified as category 4 for acute toxicity [(Safety Data Sheet)](https://www.qiagen.com/binary/resource/sds/800000000214-en-GB-IE--1/214-BufferAW1-en-GB-IE--1.00000.pdf).
 Additional care should be taken when working with this buffer.
 For other reagents, standard precautions including wearing PPE should be taken to avoid skin and eye exposure to chemicals.

-### Training requirements
+### Training Requirements

 Molecular biology training (including, at a minimum, sterile technique, pipetting small volumes, and previous DNA/RNA extraction experience) is required to conduct this protocol.

-### Time needed to execute the procedure
+### Time Required to Execute the Procedure

-Extracting DNA from 24 sterivex samples takes 8 hours (480 minutes) including incubation time.
+Extracting DNA from 24 sterivex samples, including a field blank, takes 8 hours (480 minutes) including incubation time.

 ## EQUIPMENT

-- Opentrons Consumables: If using Opentrons OT-2 Robot for KF Plate Prep.
 - Description: E.g., "filter".
 - Product Name and Model: Provide the official name of the product.
 - Manufacturer: Provide the name of the manufacturer of the product.
 - Quantity: Provide quantities necessary for one application of the standard operating procedure (e.g., number of filters).
 - Remark: For example, some of the consumable may need to be sterilized, some commercial solution may need to be diluted or shielded from light during the operating procedure.

+For full extraction set, including 23 eDNA samples and a field blank:

 | DESCRIPTION | PRODUCT NAME AND MODEL | MANUFACTURER | QUANTITY | REMARK |
 | ------------- | ------------- | ------------- | ------------- | ------------- |